oubridaouda/My-php-template/README.md

 ````
 # Router
 ````
-If the routing not work create VirtualHost and configure.
+If the routing does not work, create a VirtualHost and configure it.

+Example:

 <VirtualHost *:80>
     DocumentRoot "C:/laragon/www/My-php-template/"